Catherine Hardwicke

-Helen Catherine Hardwicke (born October 21, 1955) is an American film director, production designer, and screenwriter.
-Her directorial work includes Thirteen (2003), which she co-wrote with Nikki Reed, the film's co-star, Lords of Dogtown (2005), The Nativity Story (2006), Twilight (2008), Red Riding Hood (2011), Plush (2013), Miss You Already (2015), Miss Bala (2019), and Prisoner's Daughter (2022).
+Catherine Hardwicke is an American film director, production designer, and screenwriter.
+Her directorial work includes Thirteen (2003), which she co-wrote with Nikki Reed, the film's co-star, Lords of Dogtown (2005), The Nativity Story (2006), Twilight (2008), Red Riding Hood (2011), Plush (2013), Miss You Already (2015), Miss Bala (2019), Prisoner's Daughter (2022), and Mafia Mamma (2023).

 Early life and work

-Hardwicke was born in Harlingen, Texas on October 21, 1955, the daughter of Jamee Elberta (née Bennett) and John Benjamin Hardwicke.
-She has a brother, Jack, and a sister, Irene Hardwicke Olivieri, who became an artist.
+Hardwicke was born in Harlingen, Texas.
 She grew up in McAllen on the U.S.–Mexico border, where her family owned and operated a farm along the Rio Grande, and was raised as a Presbyterian.
 Growing up in McAllen, Hardwicke describes it as "wild": in high school, "her principal was stabbed three times.
 A friend's father was shot in the back, and another friend was murdered.
 And yet life could be wonderful at the same time.
 'It was a Huck Finn life, too,' she said."
 As a child she did not attend many movies and explains, "I didn’t go to many movies.
 Let's be honest: It was a cultural wasteland.
 At the time, you could not go to a significant museum unless you drove three hours to Corpus Christi or four to San Antonio".
 However, there were other ways to have fun such as sneaking over to the bars and nightclubs of Mexico before she was even a legal adult.
 Speaking on her early life Hardwicke says, "It was a wonderful childhood.
 I'm dying to make a movie about it".

 She graduated from McAllen High School and went to the University of Texas at Austin, where she earned a degree in architecture.
 Among her post-graduation projects was designing the solar townhouse complex built around a man-made lake on the 20-acre site, complete with waterfalls and swimming pools.
 The property was owned by her father.